thinkRand/Script-for-automatic-mining-on-old-school-runescape-OSRS/README.md

 3. Beging mining where you want:
 	Go to any place where you want to mine and use the short-cut "Ctrl + LeftClick" to define an area where a rock is.
 Later press Alt + i to initiate the mining process and you keep afk. (see instructions for more details)

-### Initial configurations

-1. Ajust Brigthness as needed:
-	The script use color match to found rocks and other things, the brigthness configuration can modify the colors suficient enought to make the script fail.

-2. Ajust layout to Modern-layout

-3. The angle of the camera can be a factor.
-It is better to maintain it vertical.

 ### Finally
 You are the unique responsible of how you use this script, and therefore for any problem/ ban on your account.
 This script do not imitate human on a 100%.